 The Executive Committee is the principal committee of the council.
 It receives reports from the other committees of the council.
 It considers these reports and disposes of those which the committee is authorised to do in terms of its delegated powers and forwards the remainder of the reports together with its recommendations to the municipal council for decision.

-3.12.1.3 PORTFOLIO COMMITTEES
+4.5.1.3 PORTFOLIO COMMITTEES

 The Council has five Portfolio Standing Committees that meet at least quarterly to consider issues the council assigned to them.
-The committees are:
+The committees can be seen in figure 42.